NCAR/DART/guide/forward_operator.rst

 used to collect the state vector data onto the first N tasks, where N is the ensemble size.
 If all ensemble values for a single item were needed a some-to-all transpose was used to spread a subset of the state vector data to all tasks, where tasks contained all ensemble member values for the items they had.
+This is ``transpose mode`` where the full state vector must fit into a single task's memory.

+The current Manhattan release runs in ``distributed mode`` where state data is read into memory and distributed across all tasks.
+Each task stores all ensemble member values for a subset of the items in the state vector.
+The entire filter run keeps this data distribution and the data is only collected back into individual ensembles at output time.
+Collection and I/O can be done on a field-by-field basis so the entire state vector is never present at one time on a task.

-In the Manhattan release it is still possible to run in ``transpose mode`` which avoids using MPI one-sided communication.
+In the Manhattan release it is still possible to run in transpose mode which avoids using MPI one-sided communication.
 It is generally only feasible for models with smaller state vector sizes since the first N tasks will need to store an entire state vector in memory.
-However, run time is generally faster for the default distributed mode even for smaller models because computing forward operators for an entire ensemble at once often amortizes the overhead parts of the computation when computing N values.
+However, in most cases run time is still faster for distributed mode even for smaller models because computing forward operators for an entire ensemble at once often amortizes the overhead parts of the computation when computing N values.